In poetry, consonance is one of the prominent and frequently used poetic sound devices after alliteration, assonance, and rhyme.

 What is Consonance in Poetry?

-Consonance is the repetition of consonant sound in close proximity usually on the same or adjacent lines of a poem, often occurring at the end of the words but can appear anywhere in the words of poetry.
+Consonance is the repetition of consonant sounds in close proximity usually on the same or adjacent lines of a poem, often occurring at the end of the words but can appear anywhere in the words of poetry.

 - All‘s well that ends well.